LunaQu4kez/CS307_23F_Project_Part2/docs/Report.md

  The above code encrypts the string using MD5, then concatenates it with a salt value obtained from the ``mid`` parameter, and finally applies the modulo operation with a prime number``MOD_C = 9223372036854775783`` which close to 2^63 to generate a string that is stored in the database.
 By querying, **it is known that this method does not have any hash function compared to the first encryption method which had two duplicate passwords.** This further reduces the likelihood of collisions and lowers the risk of password leakage.

-#### Notice: Modulo Number selection
+#### (c) Some Theorem about Modulo Number Selection

-Maybe there are still some issue about how to choose a better module number. **But remember, the only requirement for selecting a module is to minimize collisions after taking the module as much as possible.** So we consider the following idea:
+Maybe there are still some issue about how to choose a better modulo number. **But remember, the only requirement for selecting a modulo is to minimize collisions after taking the module as much as possible.** So we consider the following idea:

-- **We should choose the modulu number enough big but not too big.** If we choose the module too big, it is very difficult and slow to calculate in hash function.
-The reason we should not choose the module small is because if the module number *m* is small, the modulo set of *m* is small then hash collision may happened more frequent.
+- **We should choose the modulo number enough big but not too big.** If we choose the modulo too big, it is very difficult and slow to calculate in hash function.
+The reason we should not choose the modulo small is because if the modulo number *m* is small, the modulo set of *m* is small then hash collision may happened more frequent.

-- **The module number we chose should be a prime number.** (This idea is inspired by [link](https://blog.csdn.net/rubic_z/article/details/94735106)).
+- **The modulo number we chose should be a prime number.** (This idea is inspired by [link](https://blog.csdn.net/rubic_z/article/details/94735106)).
 The ability of prime numbers to avoid conflicts in modular operations is not a mathematical law, and avoiding conflicts is not absolute.
-From a regular perspective, if the interval between the sequences to be stored happens to be the factor size of the modulus to be taken, then composite numbers are more likely to exhibit periodic modulus repetition than prime numbers.
+From a regular perspective, if the interval between the sequences to be stored happens to be the factor size of the modulos to be taken, then composite numbers are more likely to exhibit periodic modulus repetition than prime numbers.

   Here is an example about prime numbers do better in avoiding collision: